 One more frustration to add to the list is that, while the game’s premise of keeping it simple is oddly refreshing, the loop itself can quickly become repetitive.
 I’m assuming most of the mechanics won’t get too old in the ‘survivalist’ difficulty, but even then I wish there was more to do.
 Regardless, this didn’t bother me all that much but I think its worth pointing out for folks that want a wide variety of things to be tackling at once.

 K.I.S.S.
 (Keep it Simple, Simpleton)

 This game was certainly a unique experience.
 I enjoyed its simplicity, struggled with its challenges, and had fun in the process.
-The visuals were pleasing, accompanied by clean image quality, and the music was fitting and a tad charming in the process.
+The visuals were pleasing, accompanied by the clean image quality, and the music was fitting and a tad charming in the process.
 Despite my frustrations with the moments of platforming here and there and the eventual repetitiveness of the gameplay loop, if I were to ever hunker for a survivalist’s challenge again, I would definitely come back to Windbound.

 |Reviewed on||Xbox One|